junhuiii/TaoSJDL/readme.md

 * Links with tf-es-dumping repository which creates a backup of the files in 'tf-es-dumping(TaoSJ Data backup)' before deleting and updating the TaoSJ Data directory in tf-es-dumping repository with the new TaoSJ Data folders

 ## Screenshots

 ## Setup

 ## Usage

 ## Project Status
+* For personal use
+* In the midst of refactoring and cleaning up code

 ## Room for Improvement

 ## Contact
+* Do drop me an email at aujunhui88@gmail.com for any suggestions or improvements to the project